rom-rb/rom-rb.org/source/blog/2017-01-30-rom-3-0-released.html.md

 type_annotation::function_name(*arguments)
 ```

-It returns `ROM::SQL::Function` object which works like any other schema attribute, and you can qualify it or provide an alias, or use boolean expression with various operators.
+It returns a `ROM::SQL::Function` object which works like any other schema attribute, and you can qualify it or provide an alias, or use a boolean expression with various operators.
 Functions work with `select`, `order` and `where`.
-The only difference is that `select` requires type annotation, and the other methods don't.
+The only difference is that `select` requires a type annotation, and the other methods don't.

 Here's another example: